haiwen/seafile/README.markdown

 ========

-Seafile uses GIT's version control model, but simplified for automatic synchronization.
+Seafile uses GIT's version control model, but simplified for automatic synchronization, and doesn't depend on GIT.
 Every library is like a GIT repository.
 It has its own unique history, which consists of a list of commits.
-A commit points to the root of a file system.
-A file system consists of directories and files.
-Files are further divided into blocks for easy transferring and storing.
+A commit points to the root of a file system snapshot.
+The snapshot consists of directories and files.
+Files are further divided into blocks for more efficient network transfer and storage usage.

 Differences from GIT:

+1. Automatic syncing.
-1. Clients do not store file history.
+2. Clients do not store file history, thus avoids the overhead of storing data twice.
-2. Files are further divided into blocks for easy transporting and storing.
+3. Files are further divided into blocks for more efficient network transfer and storage usage.
-3. File transferring can be resumed.
+4. File transfer can be resumed.
-4. Support different storage backends in the server side.
+5. Support different storage backends on the server side.
-5. Support downloading from multiple block servers for accelerating file transferring.
+6. Support downloading from multiple block servers for accelerating file transfer.

 Build and Run
 =============